 TL;DR

-This time, the TL;DR includes all 25 vendors, and the average score is calculated properly as the sum of the 7 category scores divided by 7.
+This is the full market map.
+Average score is the sum of the 7 category scores divided by 7.

 | Vendor | Avg | Freshness | Richness | Scalability | Pricing | Dev-Friendly | Stability | AI Readiness |